 Gary Lee Kraut is the author of five travel guides to France and Paris as well as numerous articles, essays, short stories, and op-ed pieces concerning travel, culture, cross-culture, and expatriate life.

 A specialist on life in Paris and travel in France, he was interviewed on by NBC and MSNBC in the wake of the terrorist attacks of Nov.
 13, 2015.
-A lengthy 2016 interview about his work can be found here.
+A 2017 radio interview on World Radio Paris can be heard here.
+A 2016 interview about his work on the blog Writing from the Heart, Reading for the Road can be read here.
 Earlier, at a time when guidebooks ruled rather than the internet, he received FrancePress’s 1995 Prix d’Excellence for his guide to France published in the Fielding Guidebook Collection.

 Following the publication of his critically acclaimed guide Paris Revisited: The Guide for the Return Traveler in 2003, he founded the companion site ParisRevisited.com.
 That site evolved into the current online magazine France Revisited, created under the patronage of Words Travel International, Inc. and launched in January 2009.